sindresorhus/Defaults/readme.md

 - **Observation:** Observe changes to keys.
 - **Debuggable:** The data is stored as JSON-serialized values.
 - **Customizable:** You can serialize and deserialize your own type in your own way.
-- **iCloud support:** You can easily synchronize data among instances of your app.
+- **iCloud support:** Automatically synchronize data between devices.

 ## Benefits over `@AppStorage`